What has changed in the 7th Edition?

-In the sixth edition, all chapters carried over from the fifth edition have been thoroughly updated and extensively revised.
-In addition, some new and important chapters have been added.
+In this 7th edition, all chapters have been thoroughly revised according to the state of the art, and new and important chapters have been added.

-- The chapter on ‘Risk of transmission of neoplastic diseases’ has been fully updated and revised providing guidance for the assessment and grading of the risk of transmission for an extensive list of malignancies present in the donor history or incidentally identified at the time of organ recovery.
+- Chapter 9 (‘Risk of transmission of neoplastic diseases’) has been entirely reviewed to provide current evidence for assessment of the risk of transplanting organs from donors with a past or present history of malignancies.
+Grading of risk is provided for an extensive list of malignancies that may be identified in the donor history or be discovered at the time of organ procurement.

-- Finally, the chapter on ‘Quality management in organ donation and transplantation’ has been completely rewritten to provide detailed principles of quality management systems in organ donation and for transplantation activities, including separate reviews of government and health authority responsibilities.
+- Chapter 16 (‘Achieving and measuring quality in organ donation and transplantation’) has been updated to provide detailed principles of quality management for organ donation and procurement, as well as for transplantation activities.

 - Finally, the new Chapter 17 (‘Measuring outcomes in transplantation’) reviews the factors to be considered when measuring outcomes in transplantation.